Approximate Variational Estimation for a Model of Network Formation: Estimation Experiments

-We have performed simple Monte Carlo experiments to study the performance of our asymptotic approximation in finite networks.
-We compare the mean-field approximation with the standard simulation-based MCMC-MLE (\cite{GeyerThompson1992}, \cite{Snijders2002}), and the Maximum Pseudo-Likelihood estimator (\cite{Besag1974}).\\ We implemented our variational approximation in the R package \texttt{mfergm}, available in Github.\footnote{See \url{https://github.com/meleangelo/mfergm}} We follow the machine learning literature and use an iterative algorithm that is guaranteed to converge to a local maximum of the mean-field problem.\footnote{See \citet{WainwrightJordan2008} and \citet{Bishop2006} for details.} Indeed, taking the first order conditions of the mean-field problem \ref{eqn:mean-fieldproblem} with respect to each $\mu_{ij}$ we obtain
+We implemented our variational approximation for few models in the R package \texttt{mfergm}, available in Github.\footnote{See \url{https://github.com/meleangelo/mfergm}, with instructions for installation and few examples.} We follow the statistical machine learning literature and use an iterative algorithm that is guaranteed to converge to a local maximum of the mean-field problem \citep{WainwrightJordan2008,Bishop2006}.
+The algorithm is derived from first-order conditions of the variational mean-field problem.

-The algorithm starts from an initialized matrix $\bm{\mu^{(0)}}$ and iteratively applies the update (\ref{eq:mean-field_update}) to each entry of the matrix.
-After updating all entries, the objective function is re-evaluated.
-Since the problem is concave in each $\mu_{ij}$, this iterative method is guaranteed to find a local maximum of (\ref{eqn:mean-fieldproblem}).

-We re-initialize the algorithm several times to get a better approximation: in the Monte Carlo exercise below we restarted the approximation 5 times.\footnote{This fixed number of restarts could be suboptimal.
-It seems reasonable to increase the number of restarts as the network grows larger.} Notice that this step is easily parallelizable, while the standard MCMC method for estimation of ERGMs is an intrinsically sequential algorithm.

-We test our approximation technique using artificial network data.
-Each network is generated using a 10 million run of the Metropolis-Hastings sampler implemented in the \texttt{ergm} command in R.